5 steps for becoming an effective leader

 Leadership involves: establishing a clear vision, sharing that vision with others so that they will follow willingly, providing the information, knowledge and methods to realize that vision, and coordinating and balancing the conflicting interests of all members and stakeholders.

-Leadership is all about people, it’s about steering a team towards a common goal.
-As sad as this may sound, many business people couldn’t care less about managing people.
-They’re interested in creating awesome products/services, getting out there to find great opportunities, and meet customers.
+Leadership is all about people, and steering a team towards a common goal.
+As you may have experienced in your professional life, it’s clear that many business people simply do not care about managing people.
+Rather, they’re interested in creating great products and/or services, finding great opportunities, and meeting customers.

-That’s why some entrepreneurs decide to hire someone else to be responsible for the endeavor of managing their company’s people.
-They may be brilliant engineers, designers, and administrators and still fail at managing people.
+That’s why some entrepreneurs decide to hire a person specifically to take over the responsibilities of managing the company’s employees.
+Brilliant engineers, designers, and administrators can fail at managing people.

 5 steps to becoming an effective leader